Abhijeet-ist/C-24/README.md

 - Understanding of C syntax and semantics.
 - Proficiency in using pointers and memory management.
 - Familiarity with data structures like arrays, linked lists, and trees.
-- Ability to write modular and maintainable code.
-- Experience with debugging and testing C programs.